Historic journey ends with a state title for Mount Tabor and Tiesuan Brown

 To put it mildly, Lance Patterson had himself a ballgame.

-The day was filled with emotional moments at Mount Tabor.
+Emotional moments filled the day at Mount Tabor.
 Former coach Bob Sapp, for whom the Spartans’ field is named, addressed the team.
-The players took a “Walk of Champions” through the campus and were serenaded by the Tabor band and saluted with water cannons from the Winston-Salem Fire Department before a police escort took them to the highway and sent them on their way to Chapel Hill.
+The players took a “Walk of Champions” through the campus, the Tabor band serenading them, water cannons from the Winston-Salem Fire Department saluting them, before a police escort took them to the highway and sent them on their way to Chapel Hill.

 “I send out a schedule every day and I put on there the ‘Walk of Champions,’ ” Brown said.
 “That was a special moment.
 I’ve been really emotional all day.”

-It became even more emotional on the ride to Kenan Stadium.
-As the Spartans boarded the bus, boys basketball coach Andy Muse had handed Brown a large manilla envelope.
+The ride to Kenan Stadium grew even more emotional.
+As the Spartans had boarded the bus, boys basketball coach Andy Muse handed Brown a large manilla envelope.

 That’s the kind of bond that everyone from Tabor City shares.
 Muse has guided the Spartans to a state championship in boys basketball.
 His sons played for him, and Brown learned from him.